LEDs-by-glowingkitty/GlowTower/GlowTower_LED_connector_PCB/README.md

 # GlowTower/GlowLight Connector PCB

 This PCB connects the LED strips in GlowTower & GlowLight with each other and therefore removes the need for wires.
-But it also contains the main control button, for turning on/off the lamp and quickly switch the animation.
+But it also contains the main control button, for turning on/off the lamp and quickly switching the animation.

 ![GlowTower_LED_connector_PCB](pcb_front.jpg)
 ![GlowTower_LED_connector_PCB](pcb_back.jpg)